miguel76/know-flow/README.md

 });
 ```

-Execute the tasks and print the results when done:
+Execute the flows and print the results when done:

 ```ts
 te.run(infoOnHegel).then(console.log, console.error);